lov2code/v-bootstrap4/README.md

+#THIS IS COPIED FROM @thevuong s amazing coding for the Bootstrap 4 version.
+This is simply an update on their work.
+Thanks!!
+It is a work in progress.
+Wait for update that is complete for installation.

-# Bootstrap 4 Support for Atom
+# Bootstrap 5.1 Support for Atom

-Provides [Bootstrap 4][1] classes and HTML tags with autocompletion features.
+Provides [Bootstrap 5][1] classes and HTML tags with autocompletion features.

 Install:
 ```ssh